What attribution means in marketing

-The fact that one person often uses different devices also adds complexity.
+More than 35% of companies cannot correctly determine customer touchpoints.
+For successful work, you need to evaluate all the channels involved.
+And given the omnichannel nature of marketing, it’s quite difficult to control every channel.The fact that one person often uses different devices also adds complexity.
 On the one hand, such a network of connected devices presents opportunities for marketers.
 On the other hand, how can you track all of this?

-But there are other difficulties when working with attribution:
+However, there are other difficulties when working with attribution:

 Manually collecting data from different advertising platforms.
 You need to know hundreds of nuances about how to correctly download data from each service and how to consolidate it in a uniform database.

-- The market demands synchronous changes to existing models.
+The market demands synchronous changes to existing models.
 Outdated models just can’t adapt to new business requirements.

 Fixed budgets and partner contracts with the same advertising agencies make it hard to quickly change strategies.
 Besides, it’s necessary to consider the time spent assessing marketing efforts, searching for and interpreting insights, and developing a strategy for improving campaigns.

 As you can see, there are enough difficulties in applying attribution.
 However, this doesn’t mean you should avoid it.
 Because with one, you can take marketing to a new level.